Juice Extractor vs Juicer: How They’re Different

 Juice Extractor vs Juicer

+A Juicer is a machine using mostly to extract juice from citrus fruits.
+It can be chewing or centrifugal in nature.
+A chewing juicer chews vegetables and fruits, leaving fresh juice behind.
+A centrifugal juicer cuts the pieces and then rotates to separate the juice from the pulp and seeds.
+There are two types of juicer.
+In particular, machines or devices that are equipped to process seeds and pulp so that the user receives only pure juice are called juice extractors.
 As I said before, many think that a juicer is what produces vegetables and juices, and that calling it a juicer or a juice extractor makes no difference.
 This is just a matter of semantics.
 However, some say that a simple juicer will not distinguish between pulp, shell seeds, and juice and will not pulverize the whole fruit to produce its juice.
 A juice extractor cuts the pieces and then spins quickly to separate the water from the seeds, husk, and pulp.
 This is also why a juice extractor is more expensive than a simple citrus juicer.
 It also has more features than a simple juicer.
-So, that was Juicer vs Juice Extractor.

 Here are the two most common types of juice extractors available on the market: